One of the few personal finance concepts that garner near-universal praise is the emergency fund.

 Alternatively, if you and your spouse have no kids and both have full-time, salaried jobs in unrelated industries, you may feel comfortable with a more lean, 3-month emergency fund.

-It's unlikely that you would both lose your jobs at the same time, so you would probably still have half of your family's income available if one of you does have a job change.
+It's unlikely that you would both lose your jobs simultaneously, so you would probably still have half of your family's income available if one of you does have a job change.

 Plus, if you don't have kids or generally have low expenses, it would be easier to “tighten the belt” and adjust your expenses down during the job transition if necessary.